janboddez/addon-for-activitypub/README.md

 # ActivityPub Add-on
 Somewhat modify the ActivityPub plugin's behavior.

-**Probably not ready for production.** In fact, there's a bunch of options that haven't yet been implemented. 😆
+**Probably not ready for production.** In fact, there's a bunch of options that aren't implemented, yet. 😆

 All features can be switched on or off separately.
 Some may also require, for now, the IndieBlocks plugin.